 Coronavirus, Chapel Arrangements

-The Parish Church of Our Lady Help of Christians and Saint Lawrence, Olney, will be open for private prayer.
+The Parish Church of Our Lady Help of Christians and Saint Lawrence, Olney, is open for Mass and private prayer.
 Please see the church website for days and times:–

 We are continuing to celebrate the Divine Office.